rjkviegas/skills-workshops/week-2/oop_2/README.md

 ```
 As a user
-So I can protect my location
+So I can save space
-I want to convert any locations in the input to asterisks (****) in the output
+I want to convert any instances of the word "Example" to "e.g."
 ```